A Comprehensive Guide to Submitting Artwork to an Illustration Agency

 Before we dive into the submission process, it's crucial to assess your readiness for representation by an illustration agency.
 Understand that securing an agent shouldn't be your immediate goal right after completing your education.
 It's not a guaranteed shortcut to instant success.
 Instead, you need to demonstrate professionalism and dedication to your craft.

-‘Determining Your Readiness’ Animated by I.V Studio
+‘Determining Your Readiness’ Animated by Hey Neighbor

 While an extensive client list isn't necessary, there's a significant difference between a portfolio designed for personal use and one that showcases your professionalism as a professional illustrator.